 where $U$ is the open subset where $H^0(N \otimes \mathcal{I}_P^3)$ is of minimal dimension. $H^0(N \otimes \mathcal{I}_P^3)\subset H^0(N)$ is of codimension at least $4$ for general $P$ by lemma \ref{mull}.
 So $\bigcup_{P \in U} \mathrm{Gr}(2,H^0(N\otimes \mathcal{I}_P^3))$ is of dimension at most $2(h^0(N)-6)+2=2h^0(N)-10$.
 Now the fibers $B_{l,(N,\eta),4} \to \mathrm{Hilb}^{N^2}(S)$ are of dimension at most $6$; indeed we must have $\mathrm{mul}(p)=2$ and the quadratic part of $p$ must divide the cubic part of something of the form $\lambda a +\delta b$ with $\gamma,\delta \in \mathbb{C}$.
 This gives a locally codimension $1$ condition on the $7$-dimensional Hilbert scheme of points of length $8$ supported at a given point.
 This gives us $\mathrm{dim}(B_{l,(N,\eta),4}) \le 2h^0(N)-4$ which is what we want. \item Case $\mathrm{mul}(a)=2$.
 In this case the image of $B_{l,(N,\eta),4} \to \mathrm{Hilb}^{N^2}(S)$ is generically contained in the image of

 where $U$ is the open subset where $H^0(N \otimes \mathcal{I}_P^2)$ is of minimal dimension.
-Moreover by lemma \ref{cusp} we may suppose there is a cusps in $\mathcal{I}_{\zeta_P}$.
-Hence by corollary \ref{ganga} the fibers are of dimension at most $4$.
+Moreover, by lemma \ref{cusp} we may suppose there is a cusps in $\mathcal{I}_{\zeta_P}$.
+Hence, by corollary \ref{ganga} the fibers are of dimension at most $4$.
 The Proposition follows with a computation analogous to the previous one.

 \end{enumerate} \item Now suppose that for general $\xi \in A_{l,(N,\eta),4}$ there exists $P \in S$ such that $\mathrm{length}(\xi)_P \ge 7$.
-If $P(\xi)$ is general in $S$ then one can basically argue as in point $1$ (the dimension of the fibers due to the point of length $7$ drop off by one but there may be another non reduced point in the support of $\xi$ making them jump by one again, we leave the details to the reader).
+If $P(\xi)$ is general in $S$ then one can basically argue as in point $1$ (the dimension of the fibers due to the point of length $7$ drops off by one, but there may be another non-reduced point in the support of $\xi$ making them jump by one again; we leave the details to the reader).
 If $P(\xi) \in C$ a curve in $S$ then one has to be a bit more careful, but the ideas are again the same as in (1).
 In this case we may suppose the general $\xi$ is reduced outside $P(\xi)$ (otherwise we would be already in a codimension $8$ subscheme and we would be finished).
 The key observation to reduce to (1) is observing that in this case the fibers drops always dimension by one because the length is one less and the dimension of the subschemes of $\mathrm{Hilb}^{N^2}(S)$ we need to consider increases at most by $1$ by lemma \ref{mull} and considerations on the cusps similar to the previous point.
 We leave the details again to the reader.

 \item Now suppose that for general $\xi \in A_{l,(N,\eta),4}$ there exists $P \in S$ such that $\mathrm{length}(\xi)_P \ge 6$.
-If $P(\xi)$ is general in $S$ then one can basically argue as in point $1$ (the dimension of the fibers due to the point of length $6$ drops off by two, but there may be two more non reduced points in the support of $\xi$ making them jump by two again, we leave the details to the reader).
+If $P(\xi)$ is general in $S$ then one can basically argue as in point $1$ (the dimension of the fibers due to the point of length $6$ drops off by two, but there may be two more non-reduced points in the support of $\xi$ making them jump by two again, we leave the details to the reader).
 If $P(\xi) \in C$ a curve in $S$ then one can argue basically as in (2).
 If $P(\xi)=P$ a fixed point in $S$ varying $\xi \in A_{l,(N,\eta),4}$ one has to be a bit more careful, but the ideas are again the same as in (1).
+Let us provide some more details in this last situation.
 In this case we may suppose the general $\xi$ is reduced outside $P(\xi)$ (otherwise we would be already in a codimension $8$ subscheme and we would be finished).